aejmelaeus/NServiceBus.SequenceGate/README.md

 ```

-The ´UserEmailUpdated´ message becomes a member of the SequenceGate by adding it to the SequenceGateConfiguration:
+The `UserEmailUpdated` message becomes a member of the SequenceGate by adding it to the SequenceGateConfiguration:

 ``` csharp